Agile BIM

 Who were present?

-• Laurent Coydon Linkedin / Agile IT Coach
+• Laurent Coydon / Agile IT Coach

-• Yannick Ramon Linkedin / Digital transformation consultant
+• Yannick Ramon / Digital transformation consultant

 The discussions